 - www.onlineseoblog.com: In this section of the web address “www” is optional to write (used to tell that this website is open on Web where WWW stands for Worldwide Web).

 Now, “onlineseoblog.com” is the domain name with an extension “.com” I consider which as a Top-Level Domain.

 - /SEO-training-syllabus: This is the path for the page placed on the server which gets opened when you click on a link in the domain.

 Once you have your domain name, then you need a place where you can launch that domain to become live on the internet.
 Launching the domain over the internet is known as Hosting.
 Opt for Hosting which provides 24*7 support with 100% uptime.

 It is the cheapest web hosting where a single physical server is shared between a number of users.

 In this, we have a virtual server which pulls their computing resources from extensive underlying networks of the physical web server.
 It is costlier than shared hosting

 This types of server are generally used by the bigger website which draws traffic in millions and hence requires more bandwidth to give their visitors better experience.
-In this, a single server is dedicated to a single company.
+In this, we dedicate a single server to a single company.
 This is the costliest among all.